 Revocation of a power of attorney or withdrawal of a representative

 Either the taxpayer or the representative may terminate their relationship.
-The taxpayer may do so by revoking the power of attorney, while the representative may withdraw from representation.
+The taxpayer may do so by revoking the IRS power of attorney, while the representative may withdraw from representation.

 A taxpayer may revoke simply by naming a new representative in a newly filed Form 2848.
-When a taxpayer files a new Form 2848 for the same issues and time periods listed in the original form, the previous form is automatically revoked.
+When a taxpayer files a new 2848 Form for the same issues and time periods listed in the original form, the previous form is automatically revoked.
 If the taxpayer does not want to revoke the prior attorney, they must check the appropriate box in section 6 and attach a copy of the power of attorney they want to remain in effect.

 If the taxpayer wants to revoke the power of attorney without naming a new representative, they may simply submit a new Form 2848 with the word “REVOKE” written across the first page.
 With a signature and date below that annotation, the form should be mailed or faxed to the appropriate IRS location.
 The representative can follow the same procedure for withdrawal, with the word “WITHDRAW” written on the first page of the power of attorney instead of “REVOKE.”